rspg/usb_sound_card_with_pico/README.md

 ## Disclaimer

-I not responsible and guarantee even if you get something damage or injury when doing base on this project.
+I am not responsible and cannot guarantee any damage or injury that may occur if you decide to undertake this project.
-Please you keep mind DIY.
+Please keep in mind that this is a DIY project.